 Princeton Theological Seminary welcomes applications from international students.

 Prospective doctoral-level international applicants should follow the guidelines for PhD Studies.
-International applicants who have completed a bachelor's or master's degree at a university or college in which English is the language of instruction, may request a TOEFL waiver by completing the Waiver Request Form that is accessed directly within the PhD application.
+International applicants who have completed a bachelor's or master's degree at a university or college in which English is the language of instruction, may request an English proficiency waiver by completing the Waiver Request Form that is accessed directly within the PhD application.

-All application materials for masters-level students must be received by the Office of Admissions & Financial Aid by January 15, 2023.
+All application materials for masters-level students must be received by the Office of Admissions by January 15, 2024.
 Applications and supporting documents received after January 15 will not be considered for the upcoming academic year.

 If you have questions or need assistance, please contact the Office of Admissions at admissions@ptsem.edu or by calling 609.497.7805.